 At 28-years-old, she is the youngest person to ever to win the award.

 World's Best 50 Restaurants, which boasts a panel of 1,000 culinary experts from around the globe, has named the World's Best Female Chef: Mexicana Daniela Soto-Innes.

-Chef Daniela Soto-Innes runs New York city's best Mexican restaurants, Cosme and Alta.
+Chef Daniela Soto-Innes runs New York city's best Mexican restaurants, Cosme and Atla (and a new spot opening up in LA).
 She's been in the spotlight since winning the James Beard Rising Star Chef award in 2016, a precocious achievement for the then-25-year-old.

 Daniela was born in Mexico City and moved to Houston, Texas with her parents when she was 12 years old.
 She learned to love cooking from her mother and grandmother, who taught her that "food tastes better when you put love and joy into it," according to her post-win interview.
 She lives out this philosophy in her restaurant kitchen, where she and staff blast music and sing.

 "You have to be happy when you’re making a mole or tamales – otherwise they won’t turn out,” she says.